×

 When we asked people what advice they would give someone preparing to move to Indonesia, they said:

 "Don't drink tap water.
 Eat only at restaurants that are recommended and tested by others.
 Learn the language.
 Have patience, therefore one can adapt accordingly.
-Don't expect too much from the people," said one expat in Jakarta.
+Don't expect too much from the people," explained one expat living in Jakarta, Indonesia.

 GeoBlueGeoBlue